jmcdo29/ogma/apps/docs/docs/nestjs/rpc/grpc.md

 # @ogma/platform-grpc

 The `GrpcParser` parser for the `OgmaInterceptor`.
-This plugin class parses Kafka request and response object to be able to successfully log the data about the request.
+This plugin class parses gRPC request and response object to be able to successfully log the data about the request.
 For more information, check out the [@ogma/nestjs-module](../module) documentation.

 ## Installation